 Incidentally, according to Power Retail, 54% of (Aussie) shoppers have had an order cancelled by the retailer as it wasn’t available.
 That’s a lot of lost income.

 What does omnichannel Ship from Store mean?

-‘Ship from Store’ means the goods are shipped from the most appropriate store, not a warehouse.
+‘Ship from Store’ means the goods are shipped from the most nearby store, not a warehouse.
 So, omnichannel Ship from Store is when orders are dispatched after coming from any channel — online, another store or maybe a phone sale.
 It’s one smart fulfilment strategy.

 According to our recent omnichannel benchmarking study of 22,000 stores, many brands have yet to become Ship from Store retailers.
 But make the transition, and you can enjoy: